iynehz/perl5-Algorithm-Permute/README.md

 - List::Permutor: http://www.cpan.org/modules/by-module/List
 - The classic way, usually used by Lisp hackers: perldoc perlfaq4

-# AUTHOR

-Edwin Pratomo, _edpratomo@cpan.org_.

-The object oriented interface is taken from Tom Phoenix's `List::Permutor`.
-Robin Houston <robin@kitsite.com> invented and contributed the callback style interface.

 # ACKNOWLEDGEMENT

-Yustina Sri Suharini - my ex-fiance-now-wife, for providing the permutation problem to me.
+In Edwin's words: Yustina Sri Suharini - my ex-fiance-now-wife, for providing the permutation problem to me.

 # SEE ALSO